 ICA Mobile Guide

-Behind-the-scenes access to ICA art, artists, architecture, performance, and more, the ICA Mobile Guide is your companion to discovering contemporary art in and out of our galleries—no download necessary!
+Try our FREE Mobile Guide, your companion to discovering contemporary art in and out of our galleries—no download necessary!
 All you need is an Internet connection via your mobile device (or borrow a device from our Holly and David Bruce Visitor Center).
-Either text ICA to 565-12 or visit bycell.co/bsto.
-From the main menu, select from multiple tours featuring sound bites, video clips, and more.
+To begin, go to icaboston.org/go.
+From the main menu, select from multiple tours featuring Featuring insider info from artists and curators, video clips that take you behind the scenes, insights about our building from the architects, neighborhood tips, and more.

 The ICA offers self-guided and guided tours, with optional workshops in the Bank of America Art Lab.